From starting off as a manufacturer of high-quality nappies, Libero now offers many other services to a wider range of target groups.

-The answer came in the form of the Libero Club's new app, a platform where all important information and relevant services are gathered in one place dedicated to customer loyalty activities for Libero's customers.
-The app was launched in Sweden in mid January and then soon after in Norway, Denmark and Finland.
+The answer came in the form of the Libero Club's app, a platform where all important information and relevant services are gathered in one place dedicated to customer loyalty activities for Libero's customers.
+The app was launched in Sweden in January 2019 and then soon after in Norway, Denmark and Finland.

 'We have shifted from a media landscape where we continually pushed out messages to one where we seek to engage in direct dialogue with our customers.
 Today the brand is shaped by the customer dialogue that takes place on the various digital platforms, a situation which has resulting in us having less control over our brands than we had at the peak of the traditional media landscape.'

 The new digital media landscape gradually emerged as new technologies were developed, and as far as Henrik was concerned there was no question that an app should become the primary platform for Libero's parents club.

 'The Libero Club had existed since 1986, and actually we're doing the same thing today only that we've digitalised everything.
 So instead of having a book, you now have an app and a website.
 But the aim remains the same: to create loyalty and offer the best possible products and services to our customers.'

 The idea for the new app was born in late 2017.
 Libero wanted to build an app that was original and modern and with emphasis on the visual aspects, but the platform also had to enable direct contact with customers.